spray/spray/docs/documentation/spray-client/index.rst

 ============

-*spray-client* provides high-level HTTP client functionality by adding another logic layer on top of the relatively basic *spray-can* :ref:`HttpClientApis`.
+*spray-client* provides high-level HTTP client functionality by adding another logic layer on top of the relatively basic *spray-can* :ref:`HTTP Client APIs`.
 It doesn't yet provide all the features that we'd like to include eventually, but it should already be of some utility for many applications.

 Currently it allows you to wrap any one of the three *spray-can* client-side API levels with a pipelining logic,